TanakaMichelle/Simple-python-calculator/README.md

 # Simple-python-calculator

-A basic calculator with basic opeations i.e. addition,multiplication, subtraction and division operations.
+A basic calculator with basic operations i.e. addition, multiplication, subtraction and division.